-INTRODUCTION
+I. INTRODUCTION

 Orange County's Citizen Participation Plan (CPP) establishes the procedures and standards for citizen participation that Orange County must follow to be in compliance with the U.S. Department of Housing and Urban Development's rule 24 CFR 91.105.
-All Orange County citizens, in particular low and moderate-income persons and those living in slum and blighted areas, are encouraged to participate in the planning, implementation and assessment of the federally-funded housing and community development programs.
+All Orange County citizens, in particular low- and moderate-income persons and those living in areas eligible for funding under the Orange County Consolidated Plan, are encouraged to participate in the planning, implementation and assessment of the federally-funded housing and community development programs.

-These programs are administered by the County's Housing and Community Development Division, and they are intended to develop viable communities with decent housing and a suitable living environment, and to expand economic opportunities, particularly for low- and moderate-income persons within the unincorporated County area and in the participating municipalities.
+These programs, administered by the County's Housing and Community Development Division are intended to develop viable communities with decent housing and suitable living environments, and to expand economic opportunities, particularly for low- and moderate-income persons within the unincorporated County area and in the participating municipalities.
 The programs are implemented through a number of activities that are identified and selected annually.
 To conduct desired activities, Orange County seeks federal funding from the U.S. Department of Housing and Urban Development (HUD), primarily through the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), Emergency Solutions Grant (ESG) programs.

 Orange County recognizes the need for persons or groups affected by, or involved with community development projects under these programs to be given the opportunity to provide relevant and productive input to those tasked with program implementation and administration.
-To accomplish this goal, the Orange County Citizen Participation Plan is designed to gather input from persons with low- and moderate-incomes, persons living in slum and blighted areas, and in areas where funds are being used, or are proposed to be used, and from residents of primarily low- and moderate-income neighborhoods, as defined by HUD.
+To accomplish this goal, the Orange County Citizen Participation Plan is designed to gather input from persons with low- and moderate-incomes, persons living in areas eligible for funding, where funds are being used or are proposed to be used, and from residents of primarily low- and moderate-income neighborhoods, as defined by HUD.

-The CPP also seeks input from persons who are experiencing homelessness, members of minority groups, non-English speaking persons, persons with disabilities, and residents of public housing, to include the Orlando and Winter Park Housing Authorities, by publicly soliciting individual comments and by contacting groups and agencies that represent and/or serve these populations.
-Additionally, Orange County welcomes input from local community partners, faith-based organizations, local Continuum of Care (CoC FL-507), currently known as Central Florida Commission on Homelessness, and from those agencies that provide assisted housing, health services, and various public services.
+This CPP also governs citizen participation processes associated with Orange County's Community Development Block Grant-Disaster Recovery (CDBG-DR) grant, which supports long-term recovery efforts following Hurricane Ian.
+In addition to people affected by natural disasters and low- and moderate-income residents, the input from persons who are experiencing homelessness, members of minority groups, persons with limited English proficiency (LEP), persons with disabilities, and residents of public housing (to include the Orlando and Winter Park Housing Authorities) is important to the County's planning.
+This input is obtained by publicly soliciting individual comments and by contacting groups and agencies that represent and/or serve these populations.
+Additionally, Orange County welcomes input from local community partners, faith-based organizations, local Continuum of Care (CoC FL-507), currently known as the Central Florida Commission on Homelessness, with Homeless Services Network of Central Florida, Inc. (HSN) being its lead agency, and from those agencies that provide assisted housing, health services, and various public services.
 These partners can provide valuable insight on community needs and improvements.

-To ensure citizens' participation in all stages of the planning process, the County will host public meetings, in-person at a variety of locations and/or virtually, and provide timely notification and appropriate information concerning the conduct and purpose of these meetings to allow full public participation.
+To ensure citizens' participation in all stages of the planning process, the County will host public meetings, virtually and in-person at a variety of locations, and provide timely notification and appropriate information concerning the conduct and purpose of these meetings to allow full public participation.

+II.
 CONSULTATION AND TECHNICAL ASSISTANCE